AkshayPatil347/Bayes-Rule---All-terms-Explicit-Equations-for-MNIST-Dataset/README.md

 We here in the code compute the explicit equations of each of the above term for MNIST Dataset modelled via Autoencoder with Chebyshev Polynomial Approximation of Relu (activation function used for every layer in the considered Autoencoder) with Chebyshev Nodes, but other activations can also be used and approximated by this approach , more of which is discussed in our deterministic Interpretation of NN paper.
-Weights and biases can also be taken in Symbolic Notation and hence Prior on them can be set Via Bayesian Stats and using coordinate Ascent (15th Lecture of Andrew NG) or using the Max Likelihood for finding the parameters [W1,W2,W3,Wd1,Wd2,Wd3,b1,b2,b3,bd1,bd2,bd3] explicitly without relying on the heuristic loss function landscape minimization , but Quintic equations itself are not solvable , hence we cannot get analytic solutions
+Weights and biases can also be taken in Symbolic Notation and hence Prior on them can be set Via Bayesian Stats and using coordinate Ascent (15th Lecture of Andrew NG ML Standford 2018) or using the Max Likelihood for finding the parameters [W1,W2,W3,Wd1,Wd2,Wd3,b1,b2,b3,bd1,bd2,bd3] explicitly without relying on the heuristic loss function landscape minimization , but Quintic equations itself are not solvable , hence we cannot get analytic solutions